aluzed/simple-step-function/readme.md

 # Simple Step Functions

-Here is a simple step function-like framework that you can host.
+Here is a simple step functions-like framework that you can host.
 Each step generates a synchronous thread and return the result as a payload to the next step.
 You can return a result directly or a resolver if you want to create your custom function.

 ## Supported types